statway/DTNE/README.md

 ## Installation

 DTNE has been uploaded to PyPI, and can be downloaded using pip: ``pip install dtne``.
-Alternatively, you can clone our `github repository <https://github.com/statway/dtne/>`, and install the package by running the following command in the terminal: ``pip install .``.
+Alternatively, you can ``git clone https://github.com/statway/DTNE.git``, and install the package by running the following command in the terminal: ``pip install .``.

 ## Quick Start